knpuniversity/oo/knpu/episode1/basic-class.md

 Now to the cool stuff!
 The first super-important big awesome-crazy thing in object-oriented programming is.... a class!
-To create one, write the keyword `class` then the name of the class - it can be almost anything alphanumeric.
+To create one, write the keyword `class` then the name of it - this name can be almost anything alphanumeric.
 Finish things off with an open curly brace and a close curly brace.
 Nice work.

 [[[ code('8c256fa244') ]]]